 GRIEVANCE PROCEDURE AND ARBITRATION

+Section 1 - Any grievance of any employee shall be discussed between the employee and his or her immediate supervisor, or the supervisor’s designated representative, within five (5) days of the date that the employee either knew or should have known of the occurrence of the event being grieved.
 If not settled there, it shall be discussed between the Shop Steward, the employee and the immediate supervisor.
 The request for this discussion must be submitted in writing to the supervisor within five (5) days of the initial discussion between the employee and the supervisor or designated representative.

 If not settled there, and provided the grievance involves the interpretation or application of the terms of this Agreement, the Union may, within five (5) days of the immediate supervisor's final decision, submit the matter to the Office of the Superintendent in writing.
 The Union may, within five (5) days of the final decision made by the Superintendent, submit the matter in writing to the Board.
 The Board shall review the grievance.
 This shall be done not later than ten (10) workdays following receipt of the Union's submission.
 The Board shall communicate its decision, in writing, to the Union not later than five (5) workdays following the meeting at which the grievance was considered.